yovitsa/2420_assignment_1/README2.md

        ssh username

-7. Your termianl shoudl look similar to this one, that is confiramtion that you are connected to your droplet
+7. Your terminal should look similar to the image below.
+This is confirmation that you are connected to your droplet
 ![confirm](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/arch%20linux%20confiramtion.png)

-**Congratulations, You have finished all hte steps from this Guide**
+**Congratulations, You have finished all the steps from this Guide**

-Troubleshooting: